 “Why me?”

-“We’ve got a special present planned for the First Consortium, but we need the entire universe watching to make it work.
+“We’ve got a special present planned for the First Consortium, but we need the entire Universe watching to make it work.
 The Spaceball Tournament is a great start, but it’s got to be special.
 We needed a circus.
 As far as ringmasters go, we couldn’t think of anybody better than you.”

 “Wait a minute.
 I was your idea?”